kdr276/PUI2016_kdr276/HW6_kdr276/README.md

 ## Assignment Two - Complete Citi Bike Mini Project

 Recreated Assignment 2 from Week 3 Citi Bike project.
-Downloaded data to PUIdata correctly but did not perform analysis, should have done a Z-test on the data
+Downloaded data to PUIdata correctly but did not perform analysis, should have done a Z-test on the data.